Posted in

 3. Clean Your Hoses and Attachments: Give the hose and any used nozzles a quick rinse to clear out any residue.

-4. Reinstall the Dry Filter (If Applicable): Once everything is clean and dry, don’t forget to put your dry filter back in so it’s ready for regular use.
+4. Reinstall the Dry Filter (If Applicable): Once everything is clean and dry, put your dry filter back in so it’s ready for regular use.
 Storing it without the dry filter is a common mistake that leaves you unprepared for everyday crumbs and dust.

 Frequently Asked Questions (FAQ)